regevbr/busywait.js/README.md

 #### Return value

 Return value is a promise.
-The promise will be resolved with the number of iterations passed if the `asyncCheckFn` was resolved within a legal number of checks.
+- The promise will be resolved if the `asyncCheckFn` was resolved within a legal number of checks.
-The promise will be rejected if the `asyncCheckFn` rejected `maxChecks` times.
+- The promise will be rejected if the `asyncCheckFn` rejected `maxChecks` times.

+Promise resolved value:
+- `iterations` - The number of iterations it took to finish
+- `result` - The resolved value of `asyncCheckFn`